 - The breadth of our PharmD program is unmatched in Canada – in addition to pharmaceutics, pharmacology, and patient-focused medication therapy management, our students learn about all aspects of the pharmaceutical field including the sociological, economic, and political facets involving the profession of pharmacy

-- We offer a wide range of elective/selective courses in third year so that you may specialize in areas of your interest
+- We offer a wide range of elective/selective courses in third an fourth year so that you may specialize in areas of your interest

-- Our curriculum emphasizes practical experiences for students, ensuring that graduates from our program not only have the skills and knowledge acquired in the classroom, but also the experience to succeed in practice
+- Our curriculum emphasizes practical experiences for students (43 weeks of hand-on clinical training in various placement sites), ensuring that graduates from our program not only have the skills and knowledge acquired in the classroom, but also the experience to succeed in practice

 - Qualified students have the opportunity to apply to our combined MBA/PharmD degree.

-- Our courses are taught by the Faculty’s award-winning professors, instructors and lecturers, and augmented by lectures from experts in specialized disciplines from the University of Toronto and Toronto’s world-class hospital system
+- Our courses are taught by the Faculty’s award-winning professors, instructors and lecturers, and augmented by lectures from experts in specialized disciplines from the University of Toronto and Toronto’s world-renowned hospital system

 - In addition to teaching in our academic programs, many of our faculty members are leading researchers in pharmacy practice, biomolecular sciences, and social/administrative pharmacy, with thriving research programs

 - Students at the Faculty have incredible opportunities to become involved in student-led pharmacy activities like the IMAGINE Clinic and SOAPE, professional organizations, international internships, and summer research experiences